apacheignite/documentation/data-grid/sql-queries.md

 Condition `a = ? and c = ?` is no better than `a = ?` from the index point of view.
 Obviously half-bounded ranges like `a > ?` are supported as well.

+3. Indexes on a single fields are no better than group indexes on multiple fields starting with the same field (index on (a) is no better than on (a,b,c)).
+Thus it is preferable to use group indexes.
 [block:callout]
 {
   "type": "info",